pankod/cli-boilerplate/README.md

 <br/>

 <div align="center">
-Boilerplate for create  project file and content with predefined templates for all type of file extensions.
+CLI boilerplate for create  project file and content with predefined templates for all type of file extensions.

 </div>
 <br/>